 Sensitive skin is prone to redness, blemishes, or inflammation.
 Individuals with sensitive skin should be cautious when trying new products, especially those with chemicals that may cause irritation.
 Consult a dermatologist for product recommendations.

 Experts recommend products with sodium hyaluronate or hyaluronic acid to bind moisture without adding oil.
 Detergent-free soap substitutes and ceramide-rich moisturizers help bolster the skin’s barrier function.

 Most products are suitable for normal skin.
 Focus on maintenance and sun protection.

 For Combination Skin

 Use a gentle cleanser and spot treatment as needed.
 If you have dry patches, opt for ceramide-based moisturizers.

 For Oily Skin

 Salicylic acid, with its pore-penetrating abilities, can be used to treat acne-prone skin.

 For Sensitive Skin

-Does Normal Skin Always Remain Perfect?
+Is Normal Skin Always Perfect?